 -

 There is a split between legal title and beneficial ownership of property in Ireland.
-The 2009 Act provides that the entire beneficial interest in property passes to the buyer on the making of an enforceable contract for the sale or other disposition of land (unless the provisions of the 2009 Act are disapplied).
+The 2009 Act provides that the entire beneficial interest in a property passes to the buyer on the exchange of an enforceable contract for the sale or other disposition of land (unless the provisions of the 2009 Act are disapplied).
+The legal interest then transfers once the Deed of Assurance is executed.
 The beneficial interest in property can also be held through a traditional “off-title” trust.

 In respect of registered land, the Land Registry does not recognise a split between legal title and beneficial ownership and only the legal owner of property will be recorded in part 2 (the ownership section) of the folio.
 A beneficial owner may, however, protect his or her interest in the property by registering a caution or an inhibition against the folio in question.
 The purpose of a caution is to obtain notice of dealings by the registered owner so that the cautioner has an opportunity to assert his or her unregistered right(s).
 An inhibition, on the other hand, operates as a restriction on registration that prevents all registrations except those made in compliance with the terms thereof.